Zuehlke/software-engineering-corner/drafts/resize-observer.md

 This is particularly important in responsive layouts, as the input field may change size due to various factors, such as window resizing or layout changes.

 It is tempting to just listen to the `window:resize` with `@HostListener` and adjust the dropdown width based on the current input field width.
-Following is a naive implementation, as seen in many projects:
+Following is a naive implementation (legacy version), as seen in many projects:
 ```typescript
 @ViewChild('inputField', {read: ElementRef}) inputElement: ElementRef<HTMLInputElement>;